isaacwalsham/software_engineering_coursework/docs/acceptance-criteria.md

 Happy Path:

-  Given the user has uploaded a data file contianing UEA's modules and tasks associated When the student selects Gantt chart view option Then
+  Given the user has uploaded a data file contianing UEA's modules and tasks associated, When the student selects Gantt chart view option, Then tasks are displayed on a timeline in tandem with their deadlines

 Unhappy Path:

-  Given ...
-  When ...
-  Then ...

-## Story: [US-04]

-Main Aim:

-Happy Path:

-  Given ...
-  When ...
-  Then ...

-Unhappy Path:

-  Given ...
-  When ...
-  Then ...
+  Given no modules have been imported
+  When the user tries loading the Gannt chart
+  Then the user sees a blank screen with a message promiting them to import their modules and deadlines